Lionbyte-Studios/skyenet-expansion/README.md

 to run it in the background, add `-d` to the end, and then use `docker compose down` to stop the background container.

+## How to mongo??

+If you're not running this in a container, you can directly access a MongoDB instance running on your machine with `localhost` or whatever IP/domain it is accessible on.
+If running in a container with MongoDB running as a service on your host (not containerized), you can use `ip addr show docker0` to get the IP address through which you can access ports on the host machine inside a container.
+Usually, this is `172.17.0.1`.
+If your MongoDB is running on the default port, the mongo uri looks like this: `mongodb://172.17.0.1:27017/`.
+You will probably also need to set the `bindIp` in the MongoDB config to `0.0.0.0` instead of `127.0.0.1`, else Mongo will refuse the connection.

 ## Official Roadmap:

 - youre a spaceship